Jimjule/GBooks-Reading-List/README.md

 # Current

 - Can view Reading List
+- Can search for books by title by typing in a query
-- Searching for a book returns a list of 5 books, with title, author, and publisher
+- Displays a list of 5 books matching that query
+- Each item on the list includes the author, title, and publishing company of the book
+- Can save books to Reading List
+- Will not save duplicatess

+# Future

+- Break BookList into smaller classes
+- Search by author, publisher, or other
+- Limit returned data to 5 books